abhilashlakshman/abhilashlakshman.github.io/_pages/repositories.md

 ### Tools to study what I study
 - [PhaseR](https://github.com/abhilashlakshman/phaseR) (The most recent version of my R-based software to analyse fly time-series and classify sleep stages in _Drosophila_)
+- [phase](https://github.com/abhilashlakshman/phase) (The R package of functions used to build phaseR)
 - [Trikinetics](https://trikinetics.com) (The best way to record locomotor activity time-series in insects!)
 - [RhythmicAlly](https://github.com/abhilashlakshman/RhythmicAlly) (R-based software to analyse biological timeseries)
 - [PHASE](https://github.com/ajlopatkin/PHASE) (MATLAB-based software to analyse _Drosophila_ activity and sleep)